temperature differences affect measurements

 As an affiliate, we earn on qualifying purchases.

-Daisypower Dryer Vent Window Kit, Adjustable Window Vent Kit with Outdoor Dryer Vent Cover,4 Inch Hood for Exhaust Ventilation
+Dryer Vent Window Kit, 4" Window Vent Kit for Dryer Exhaust Ventilation

-Daisypower Dryer Vent Window Kit, Adjustable Window Vent Kit with Outdoor Dryer Vent Cover,4 Inch Hood for Exhaust Ventilation
+Dryer Vent Window Kit, 4" Window Vent Kit for Dryer Exhaust Ventilation

 As an affiliate, we earn on qualifying purchases.